Selection of the Most Probable Best: Empirical Analysis

-Scenario 2 has higher simulation variances, which explains why all algorithms show worse performances than the baseline given the same budget.
-The overall trends across the algorithms are similar to the baseline.
-Finally, the last column (Scenario 3) shows that even if the simulation error is non-Gaussian, similar trends can be observed among all other algorithms while Algorithm~2 clearly outperforms in all three metrics.
+Finally, the last column (Scenario 3) of Figure~\ref{fig:tot} shows that even if the simulation error is non-Gaussian, similar trends can be observed as in Baseline, however, all algorithms perform worse.
+This is not surprising as they are tailored for Gaussian simulation outputs.

+Next, to demonstrate the loss in LDR due to relaxations, we compare the optimal objective function values of~\eqref{eq:exact.ocba} and~\eqref{opt:aOCBA} for Baseline and Scenario~1.
+As discussed in Section~\ref{sec:relax_OCBA},~\eqref{eq:exact.ocba} can be numerically solved via the entropic mirror descent algorithm in Section~\ref{ec:gap_analysis}.
+We derive an upper bound on the remaining optimality gap when the algorithm is stopped after a finite number of iterations in Proposition~\ref{prop:modified_upper}.
+Utilizing the upper bound, for each macro run, we assess the \emph{relative optimality gap}, $1- \frac{(\ldr_{\textup{FS}} \text{ of } \underline{\boldsymbol{\alpha}}^\textsf{opt})}{\text{(upper bound)}}$.
+Recall that $\underline{\boldsymbol{\alpha}}^\textsf{opt}$ is the optimal sampling ratios for~\eqref{opt:aOCBA} and its $\ldr_{\textup{FS}}$ is evaluated from the objective function of~\eqref{eq:exact.ocba}.
+Note that the relative optimality gap is a conservative measure since it is greater than the ground-truth relative loss.

+Table~\ref{tab:loss_summary} summarizes the results obtained from $1{,}000$ macro runs.
+In Baseline, the estimated relative optimality gap is 2\% on average and at most 6\%, demonstrating that the optimal LDR after relaxations closely matches the true optimal LDR.
+On the contrary, the average relative optimality gap for Scenario~1 is about 15\%.
+Recall that it is more difficult to identify the MPB in Baseline than in Scenario~1.
+This numerical example hints at that the relative optimality gap gets smaller as MPB identification becomes more challenging.